 Scottish Social Housing Charter –

 The Scottish Government introduced this in April 2012 following lengthy consultation across Scotland.
 The Charter sets standards and outcomes that describe the results that tenants and others who use the service can expect from social landlords, like Barrhead Housing Association.
 The Scottish Housing Regulator is responsible for the monitoring, assessing and reporting on how landlords achieve the Charter outcomes and standards and if necessary, they can intervene where landlords are not achieving them.
-The Charter looks at a wide range of topics including – complaints, customer satisfaction on services, repairs services, the condition of your home, rent collected and lost when houses are empty, etc.
+The Charter looks at a wide range of topics including – complaints, customer satisfaction on services, repairs services, the condition of your home, rent collected and lost when houses are empty, etc. The Charter was revised in 2017 with minor changes – and is available here.

 Our customers can now access information on all landlords from the Regulator’s website – www.scottishhousingregulator.gov.uk